pippinbarr/cart253-2020/topics/object-oriented-programming/introducing-object-oriented-programming.md

 When we write a class like `Flower` we need to remember that we'll be using this class to __create new `Flower` objects__ that will be part of our running program.
 Our class __describes__ how these objects will work when they are created.

 In order to create a new `Flower` object from our class, the first thing we will need is a special function that will __construct__ (create) the Flower when asked.
-It's called the `constructor` and it works a lot like `setup()` in p5 in that it is called at the moment our `Flower` is created.
+It's called the `constructor`.

 It looks like this: